gumaerc-testorg/8.13-14-fall-2016/content/pages/syllabus/readings.md

 Taylor, John Robert. _An Introduction to Error Analysis: The Study of Uncertainties in Physical Measurements_.
 Sausalito, CA: University Science Books, 1997.
 ISBN: 9780935702750.
 (This book covers much of the same material as Bevington and Robinson and is easier to read.)

-Gregory, Philip Christopher. _Bayesian Logical Data Analysis for the Physical Sciences: A Comparative Approach with Mathematica® Support_.
+Gregory, Philip Christopher. _Bayesian Logical Data Analysis for the Physical Sciences: A Comparative Approach with Mathematica{{< sup "®" >}} Support_.
 Cambridge, UK: Cambridge University Press, 2006.
 ISBN: 9780521841504.

 Reference Articles and Equipment Manuals
 ----------------------------------------